open-resources/physics_bank/content/public/010.Rotational Motion/Rolling Motion/Speed of a rolling object/Speed of  a rolling object.md

 The string runs over a frictionless pulley of negligible mass and the other end of the string is connected to a rectangular object of mass $m$.
 The pulley is positioned at the end of the incline such that the rectangular object is suspended in the air.

 The system is initally at rest, but once the rectangular object is released, it accelerates downward, causing the round object to roll up the incline without slipping.
-Find the speed of the round object when the rectangular object has fallen $h =$ {{ params.h }} $\rm{m}$ for the case where the round object is a solid sphere, hollow sphere, or a solid cylinder.
+Find the speed of the round object when the rectangular object has fallen $h =$ {{ params_h }} $\rm{m}$ for the case where the round object is a solid sphere, hollow sphere, or a solid cylinder.

 <img longdesc="Speed of a rolling object.md#desc" alt="Figure of the system described in the question text." src="q9_2013practiceFinal.png">